Customer & Member Manager

 Aaron Thornell has been with CoEnergy since it was founded in 2018.
-He continues to work with the Ottawa Renewable Energy Co-operative, where he joined the team as a Communications Associate a year after stepping into the role of lead volunteer and coordinator.
-Aaron is committed to supporting and expanding the growth of the low-carbon economy in the Ottawa region where he grew up.
+He continues to work with the Ottawa Renewable Energy Co-operative, CoEnergy’s sister co-operative.
+Aaron is committed to ensuring that the transition to a low-carbon future is just and equitable.
 He is a firm believer in the co-operative model, and a grassroots approaches to achieving positive social and environmental change.
-Aaron holds a Bachelor of Arts degree Community Development and History from St. Francis Xavier University.
+Aaron holds a Bachelor of Arts in Community Development and History from St. Francis Xavier University.
 He is a former OceanPath Fellow, and currently volunteers with various community organizations towards social and climate justice.

 Board of Directors

 Dick Bakker has been actively involved in the Renewable Energy Industry since 2002, and a vocal advocate of all renewable energy options for many years.
 He has been operating a Micro-Fit solar system since June 2010 at his property in Manotick Station.
 Dick has 20 years of sales and management experience in the telecommunications industry with companies such as Telesat Canada, Cisco and a number of smaller firms.
 He now operates a seasonal event retail store.
 Dick has a BA (Politics) and MBA from Queen’s University.

 Graham Findlay has had a varied and stimulating career as an engineer doing hydro-electric operations, an institutional financier, a real estate developer, and for the last 16 years he has been active in Canada’s renewable energy industry.
 In 2002, Graham co-founded Vector Wind Energy Inc (TSX:VWE) and launched wind energy projects in 10 Canadian provinces, constructed 3 wind projects in Nova Scotia and won competitive energy bids in Nova Scotia, New Brunswick and Newfoundland.
-In 2007 Vector Wind Energy was purchased by a large Canadian energy company and Mr Findlay then co-founded 3G Energy Corp, an Ottawa-based energy project advisory company.
+In 2007, Vector Wind Energy was purchased by a large Canadian energy company, prompting Graham to co-found 3G Energy Corp, an Ottawa-based energy project advisory company.
 3G Energy has worked on many wind and solar projects as well as a wind farm owned by the M’Chigeeng First Nation on Manitoulin Island in Ontario.